VirusTotal/yara/docs/writingrules.rst

     $a or pe.entry_point == 0x1000

 You would expect the rule to match in this case if the file contains the string, even if it isn't a PE file.
 That's exactly how YARA behaves.
-The logic is
+The logic is as
-simple: any arithmetic, comparison, or boolean operation will result in an undefined value if one of its operands is undefined, except for *OR* operations where an undefined operand is interpreted as a False.
+follows:

+* Arithmetic and bitwise operators return a undefined value if some of its operands is undefined.

+* Boolean operators `and` and `or` will treat undefined operands as `false`.

+* Boolean `not` operator returns false if the operand is undefined.

+* Comparison operators and any other operator whose result is a boolean (like the ``contains`` and ``matches`` operators) will return `false` if any of its operands is undefined.

+In the expression above `pe.entry_point == 0x1000` will be false, because `pe.entry_point` is undefined, and the `==` operator returns false if any of its operand is undefined.

 External variables